 Summer Safari Camp

-ONE CAMP, FIVE ISLANDS
+ONE CAMP, SIX ISLANDS

 From snorkelling coral reefs, mangroves and seagrass beds, to exploring cool caves with stories to tell, Summer Safari campers receive a grand introduction to all the natural beauty of national parks and Bahamian ecosystems.